shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “/A pass?
 I’ve always wanted one of those!/” Larkwren whispered to Jack, “/What does a pass do?/”

-Jack whispers back, “/You’ll know when, if ever, that day comes.
+Jack whispered back, “/You’ll know when, if ever, that day comes.
 That’s all I can say./”

 “/Well then I shall be glad to help you accomplish this important task.
 What do you have to do?/”